virtual-labs/engineers-forum/.github/ISSUE_TEMPLATE/phase-iii-experiment-repository-creation-request.md

 3. **Approved Proposal**:<!--Please upload the PDF of the approved proposal-->

-4. **Primary Github Handle**:<!--Please provide the Github handle to which write permissions need to be given and notifications need to be sent-->
+4. **Primary GitHub Handle Details **:<!--Please provide the Primary GitHub handle details to which write permissions need to be given and notifications need to be sent-->
+       **Name** <!--Please provide the Name that the Primary GitHub Handle is associated with -->
+       **GitHub Handle** <!--Please provide the email id that the Primary GitHub Handle is associated with -->
+       **Email id** <!--Please provide the email id that the Primary GitHub Handle is associated with -->

-5. **Secondary Github Handle**:<!--Please provide the Github handle to which write permissions need to be given-->
+5. **Secondary GitHub Handle Details**:<!--Please provide the additional GitHub handle(s) to which write permissions need to be given-->
+       **Name** <!--Please provide the Name that the Secondary GitHub Handle is associated with -->
+       **GitHub Handle** <!--Please provide the email id that the Secondary GitHub Handle is associated with -->
+       **Email id** <!--Please provide the email id that the Secondary GitHub Handle is associated with -->